Free Chat with Lawyer

 Cairns Family Lawyers | Family Law

-Nardine Collier has practiced for 30 years and is an accredited specialist in divorce & family law, and has successfully resolved hundreds of cases (focusing on fairly dividing property, divorce and children’s matters).
+Our principal lawyer Nardine Collier has practiced for 30 years and is an accredited specialist in family law.
+Together with our other lawyers Emily and Ingrid, we have successfully resolved hundreds of cases, focusing on fairly dividing property, divorce and getting great outcomes for your children.

 Book A FREE Consultation